coldhakca/abuse-templates/README.md

 All templates are actually bash scripts which end in `.template`, which are sourced in and MUST be syntactically valid bash.
 Please keep output widths to 80 columns.

-*	CCIRC - A response which satisfies Public Safety's CCIRC notifications.
+*	GENERIC - A response which satisfies the majority of notifications.
 *	DMCA - A response which satisfies DMCA complaints.

 ## Script Usage